scrum-1/horosim/docs/Installation.md

 ### Try to change the port ###

+The program tries to find CoppeliaSim in the port 19997.
+If it is not found, it automatically tries the port 10000.
+Try to set the CoppeliaSim port to 10000 (in the remoteApiConnections.txt file), restart CoppeliaSim and run your program.

-Try to change the port to a bigger number instead that the default 19997 (like 25876 for example).
+If it still does not work, try to change the port to a bigger number instead that the default 19997 (like 25876 for example).
 You have to change the port in line 83 of main.cpp (in folder Arduino2VrepSim\vrep\cores\VrepSim_corefiles) and in Vrep (remoteApiConnections.txt file, and restart Vrep).

 ### Try to test the CoppeliaSim examples ###